cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 of the emulator.
 Game mode and the overlay can be controlled (and permanently disabled) by various methods on the emulator object; check the [reference documentation](./reference/interfaces/Emulator.html#setGameMode) for more details.

+## Creating a session file

+Session files can be created in Cloudpilot on the sessions tab.
+Either right click on a session and select "save" or swipe the session to the right and select the second icon.
+A dialog will open that allows you save a session snapshot.